aktuskey/jangle/README.md

 __What is ' Jangle Meta'?__

 In addition to storing your content in collections, Jangle creates a couple "meta collections" that maintain information about your Jangle configuration.
-For example, the `jangle.collections` meta collection keeps track of all of your collection information (the name, the fields, etc).
-It is Jangle's responsibility to maintain a relationship with the MongoDB instance to ensure that these collections reflect the true state of your content.

 To maintain information for documents, all documents have jangle "meta properties".
-For example, `jangle.version` is necessary to allow you to review changes to a specific document.
+For example, `jangle.version` will allow the system to track changes for a specific document.

 __Meta Collections__
 > A list of Jangle's meta collections.